TelegramBots/book/src/2/reply-markup.md

 > These are buttons visible below the textbox.
 Pressing such button will make the user send a message

 Whenever your bot sends a message, it can pass along a [special keyboard](https://core.telegram.org/bots/features#keyboards) with predefined reply options.
+Regular keyboards are represented by [`KeyboardButton`] and [`ReplyKeyboardMarkup`] objects.
+When the user click such buttons, it will make him send a message to the chat.
-Regular keyboards are represented by [`ReplyKeyboardMarkup`] object.
-You can request a contact or location information from the user with [`KeyboardButton`] or send a poll.
-Regular button will send predefined text to the chat.
+It can be a simple predefined text, a contact or location information, or even a poll.

 Keyboard is an array of button rows, each represented by an array of [`KeyboardButton`] objects. [`KeyboardButton`] supports text and emoji.